raracraz/VoiceRT/Framework.md

 Cons: It is unopinionated and might require more setup and boilerplate code.

 Networking / Real-time Communication
-WebSockets or Socket.io: For real-time bidirectional event-based communication.
+WebSockets For real-time bidirectional event-based communication.

 Database
 PostgreSQL: If a relational database is preferred.